roglew/pappy-proxy/README.md

     "socks_proxy": {"host":"socks.proxy.host", "port":5555, "username": "mario", "password":"ilovemushrooms"}
 ```

-Anything that passes through any of the active listeners will use the proxy.
+Any in-scope requests that pass through any of the active listeners will use the proxy.
+Out of scope requests will not be sent through the proxy.

 Transparent Host Redirection
 ----------------------------